Skip to the main content.

 • Build a culture where expectations are clear and support is consistent

-Retention doesn’t just save hiring costs, it stabilizes scheduling and improves output per labor hour.
+Retention doesn’t only save hiring costs; it stabilizes scheduling and improves output per labor hour.
+A well-trained team can save money on labor costs by being faster and more productive.

 4. Adjust Pricing and Menu Strategy to Offset Labor Costs